-Ask NWHC Ask NWHC National Wildlife Health Center Email: asknwhc@usgs.gov Phone: 6082702400 construct a new facility to support our mission and cutting-edge science into the future.
+Ask NWHC Ask NWHC National Wildlife Health Center Email: asknwhc@usgs.gov Phone: 6082702400 limitations of the present facilities pose a growing challenge to achieve our mission.
+Consequently, there is a need to design and construct a new facility to support our mission and cutting-edge science into the future.

 In the Consolidated Appropriations Act, 2021 (PL 116-260), \$55,500,000 was appropriated by Congress for the first phase of the renovation of the NWHC.
 This appropriation "supports the work of the National Wildlife Health Center and its important role in zoonotic research for detecting novel pathogens and emerging infectious diseases, developing rapid diagnostic tests, conducting disease surveillance, and designing vaccines used to control these diseases."